 Congenital ptosis is also fairly common.
 This happens in patients where the muscle responsible for opening the eyelid does not fully develop.
 This is usually present since birth but can affect vision early or later in life.

-Repair of ptosis requires reattaching the normal functioning muscle in acquired ptosis or strengthening the action of the muscle in congenital ptosis.
+Repair of ptosis requires adjusting the eyelid lifting muscle and tendon.
 Each patient requires a customized approach to provide an optimal surgical outcome.